 A native of Utah and Wyoming, Paul Alan Cox graduated in Botany and Philosophy from Brigham Young University.
 As a Fulbright Fellow, he read for his M.Sc. in Ecology at the University of Wales.
 He later received his A.M. and Ph.D. in Biology from Harvard University where he was a Danforth Fellow and a National Science Foundation Fellow.
 At Harvard, he was twice awarded the Bowdoin Prize in Literature.
 He was later awarded a D.Sc.
 Honoris Causa by the University of Guelph.

 After serving as Miller Fellow at the University of California, Berkeley, Cox was named a Presidential Young Investigator by Ronald Reagan.
 In the same year, he was also named as a Melbourne University Research Fellow.
 He served as Professor and later Dean at Brigham Young University before being appointed as the King Carl XVI Gustaf Professor of Environmental Biology in Uppsala in honor of the Swedish King’s 50th birthday.
-Cox is currently Distinguished Professor at Brigham Young University, Hawaii, and holds adjunct professorships at the University of Hawaii and at the University of Illinois.
-He has published over 150 scientific papers and 3 books.
+Cox was awarded the E. K. Janaki Ammal Medal from India and is a foreign member of the Swedish Royal Academy of Agriculture and Forestry in Stockholm.
+He has published over 189 scientific papers and 4 books.

 In 1997, TIME magazine named Cox one of 11 “Heroes of Medicine” for his work in ethnobotanical drug discovery.
 In the same year, he was awarded the Goldman Environmental Prize for his efforts in preserving Samoan rain forests and later shared the Rachel Carson Award with Senator Tom Harkin.
 He was elected President for the Society of Economic Botany and President of the International Society for Ethnopharmacology.
 He served for seven years as Director of the National Tropical Botanical Gardens in Hawaii and Florida.